salbalkus/CausalTables.jl/paper/paper.md

 ```

 ::: {.cell-output .cell-output-display execution_count="1"}
-    2.529
+    2.528
 :::
 ::::

 # Closing remarks

+`CausalTables.jl` provides useful auxiliary functions to support causal
+inference methods in Julia.
+The package focuses on tools relevant to
+estimating the effect of one or more treatment variables on a response.
-The flexibility of `CausalTables.jl` allows users to easily extract
+The `StructuralCausalModel` allows users to easily extract ground truth
-ground truth values for any relevant aspect of a data-generating
+values for any relevant aspect of a data-generating process, supporting
-process.
-This supports benchmarking causal estimators of virtually any
-estimand that fits in the SCM framework, not just those mentioned in
+the benchmarking of many common causal inference methods.
+While the
-these two examples.
-While the package includes high-level functions to
+package includes high-level functions to approximate several prominent
-approximate several common causal estimands, users can also write their
+estimands, users can also write their own interventions and use
-own interventions and use low-level functions such as `intervene`,
+low-level functions such as `intervene`, `draw_counterfactual`, and
-`draw_counterfactual`, and `condensity` to approximate the ground truth
+`condensity` to approximate the ground truth of novel estimands.
+By
+combining this with the power of the `CausalTable` interface for
-of new causal estimands.
-Thus, `CausalTables.jl` serves as a useful tool
+processing data once it is generated, `CausalTables.jl` serves as a
-for scientists seeking to evaluate and benchmark various causal
+useful tool for scientists seeking to develop and experimentally
-inference methods in simulation studies.
+evaluate new causal inference methods.

 # Acknowledgements